AKASHSANGALE99/CDAC_Project/README.md

 ## Usage

-Once Liquor Embassy E-Commerce Platform is running, you can explore and shop for a wide range of spirits and beverages.
+Once Liquor Embassy  is running, you can explore and shop for a wide range of spirits and beverages.
 Discover and purchase your favorite products with ease.

 ## Features